-James R. Dean is an outside director and has over twenty years experience in the field of Economic and Community Development.
+James R. Dean is an outside director and has over twenty years of experience in the field of Economic and Community Development.
 He is currently the City Manager of Marianna, Florida.
 This has been his principal occupation for the past five years.
 He has served in that position since March of 2008.
 From July 2006 until March 2008 he was a District Director with the USDA, Rural Development.
 He is a former employee of Farm Credit of Northwest Florida.
-Mr. Dean serves as the Chairman of the Compensation Committee and represents the Board on the Association's Risk Management Committee.
+Mr. Dean serves as the Chairman of the Compensation Committee.

 Desmond Dodd is a builder of custom homes and is the owner/operator of Dodd Design & Construction, Inc. in Tallahassee, Florida.
 He is also the President of Dodd Carpentry Services, Inc. This has been his principal occupation for the past five years.
 His current farm operation consists of an 80 brood cow beef cattle herd.
 Mr. Dodd is on the board of the Gadsden County Cattlemen's Association.

 D. Mark Fletcher, CPA, is an outside director.
-Mr. Fletcher has been associated with Lanigan and Associates, P.C. of Tallahassee, Florida for the past seventeen years.
+Mr. Fletcher has twenty-eight years of experience in public accounting and is the senior partner in charge of the Tallahassee, Florida office of Lanigan and Associates, P.C.
 This has been his principal occupation for the past five years.
-He is presently a partner in that firm.
-Mr. Fletcher serves as Chairman of the Audit Committee.
-Mr. Fletcher is designated as the Association's financial expert.
+Mr. Fletcher serves as

+Chairman of the Audit Committee and is designated as the Association's financial expert.